Native American slave ownership: Responses

 Tensions varied between African American and Native Americans in the south, as each nation dealt with the ideology behind the enslavement of Africans differently.
 In the late 1700s and 1800s, some Native American nations gave sanctuary to people who escaped enslavement while others were more likely to capture them and return them to their white captors or even re-enslave them.
 Others incorporated those who escaped into their societies, sometimes resulting in intermarriage between the Africans and the Native Americans, which was a commonplace among the Creek and Seminole.

 Although some Native Americans had a strong dislike of slavery, because they too were seen as a people of a subordinate race than white men of European descent, they lacked the political power to influence the racialistic culture that pervaded the non-native South.
 It is unclear if Native Americans who held slaves sympathized with African Americans as fellow people of color; class, more than race, may be a more useful prism through which to view masters of color.
 Missionary work was an efficient method the United States used to persuade Native Americans to accept European methods of living.

 Missionaries vociferously denounced Indian removal as cruel and oppressive, and feared such actions would push Native Americans away from converting.
 Some Native Americans who were against slavery saw the Civil War as an opportunity to ultimately end the institution.
 Prior to 1861 anti-slavery Creeks and Seminoles allowed people who escaped slavery from surrounding states to take refuge on their lands and some Cherokees maintained the Keetoowah Society, a secret abolitionist organization.

-In Mesoamerica

-Slavery was common for the Nahuas, so their language included nouns, for example, for "slave merchant" and for "slave", and a verb for the "selling of people".
-Their southern neighbors, the Maya, captured and enslaved Spaniards beginning in 1511; some of the enslaved European women, forced to grind corn, died of overwork.

-In the Wild Coast of South America and subsequent Guianas and North Brazil

-The Amerindians of the Wild Coast, also known as Dutch Guiana, which later became Suriname, French Guiana, Guyana, and part of Brazil, and who include the Arawak, Caribs, Waraos, and Akawaio, captured people from other tribes.
-Most males were executed, but some were enslaved or sold repeatedly, often across great distances.
-Women were forced into the capturing tribe, to perform sexual and domestic duties.
-The Indians negotiated tribal treaties with the Dutch and became their long term hunters of escaped black slaves and of maroons.

-The trade of humans was very profitable for the Caribs and other Amerindians.
-Missionary priests from neighboring Spanish colonies interfered with Carib slave raiding of other Indians.